jaicdev/QDPStudio/README.md

 4. **Configuration:**

-   Edit the `config.yaml` file to set model parameters, device preference, batch size, learning rate, and the number of epochs. citeturn1file1
+   Edit `config.yaml` to set your model parameters, device preference, batch size, learning rate, and number of epochs.

 ---